Breast cancer survivors' dragon boating: United Kingdom

 Paddlers for Life Scotland South West was formed in March 2010 and is based on Loch Ken, Dumfries and Galloway.It is a registered charity.

 Pink Champagne are a team based in Bournemouth, Dorset, who train on the River Stour.
-Fiona Castle, widow of entertainer Roy Castle, is their patron.

 Pool of Life was the first UK dragon boat team for breast cancer survivors, founded in 2004 with the help of Liverpool's Amathus Dragon Boat Club.
 It is based in Liverpool and a registered charity.

 Port Edgar Dragons from Port Edgar, South Queensferry, near Edinburgh, bought their first boat in 2011 and are a registered charity.

 Wave Walkers train at Docklands Sailing and Watersports Centre, Docklands, London, and Longridge Activity Centre, near Marlow.
 From small beginnings in 2012, the team now has a strong core and took part in Vogalonga, an annual non-motorized boat event, in Venice in 2014 and 2015.

 The Wigan Water Dragons are based in Wigan and train on Scotsman's Flash.
 They launched their first full-sized boat in June 2011.

 The Worcester Busters part of Worcester Dragon boat Racing Club train on the River Severn in Worcester, England, and took part in the Thames Diamond Jubilee Pageant.

 United States

+Hearts of Steel was established in 2017 within the Three Rivers Rowing Association in Pittsburgh, PA.
+Their mission is to empower all breast cancer survivors to strengthen their mind, body and spirit through camaraderie and the sport of dragon boating.

 Chemo-Kazes Dragonboat Team, Non-profit Raleigh Dragon Boat Club's first survivor and their friends team of dragonboat paddlers.
 Est in 2018, they also accept survivors with any other illnesses.
 They paddle at Lake Wheeler Park in Raleigh, NC and take part in the Greater Triangle Dragon Boat Festival held every year in September at Koka Booth Amphitheatre in Cary NC.